10 Best Dubliner Cheese Substitutes

 3. Gruyere

-Flavor-wise, Gruyere brings a similar nuttiness and mild sweetness.
-It is a bit earthier and saltier than Dubliner, but not so different that it throws a dish off.
+The flavor is similar in its nuttiness and mild sweetness.
+Gruyere is a bit earthier and saltier than Dubliner, but not so different that it throws a dish off.
+It is one of the easier specialty cheeses to find at most American grocery stores.

 4. Aged Gouda

-Gouda Cheese - Dubliner Cheese Substitute
+Aged Gouda Cheese - Dubliner Cheese Substitute

 It melts well, which makes it a strong pick for macaroni and cheese, cheese dips, soups, and fondues.
 On a cheese board it holds its own alongside fruit and crackers.